 Cost: Both cost the same (about $350).

-Provenance: Both are built by very small independent companies.
+Provenance: Both are built by small independent companies.
 Both are designed and built with a no-bullshit engineering philosophy.

 Sound Quality: Both have great measurements and subjective sound quality.
 Differentiating them in a properly done level matched DBT is possible, but requires careful listening.